BharathRajM/SemanticWeb/README.md

 ### 2) Resume-job proposals matching

-Through the file `main.py` it is possible to indicate the resume for which we want to find the best matching job proposals.
+By running the file `main.py` it is possible to indicate the resume for which we want to find the best matching job proposals.
 The results are computed both with _Levenshtein distance_ and _FuzzyWuzzy ratio_, it is possible to indicate if we want the lower or higher threshold (namely 0.8 or 0.9 for Levenshtein and 80 or 90 for FuzzyWuzzy).